nmlau/CardGame/README.md

 CardGame
 ========

-Practicing Design and language contructs
+Made a LinkedList for practice then decided to make a deck out of it... then why not play some Card Games with it?

-Goal: Apply and thus internalize concepts from Code Complete 2
+Goal: Apply and thus internalize concepts from Code Complete 2 (Practicing Design and language contructs)

 Concepts:
 Design such as abstraction, encapsulation, polymorphism, inheritence, coupling, cohesion...